 A key element to an open source compliance program is an open source review process.
-During this process, a company can analyze the open source software it uses, or plans to use, and get a better understanding of the rights and obligations associated with this software.
+During this process, an organization identifies the open source software it uses, or plans to use, and determines the rights and obligations of the software license(s).

 The open source review process includes the following steps:

-Analyzing and understanding which licenses are applicable to the identified open source components and the obligations and conditions associated with them.
+Identifyopen source components included in the software product.

+Determine open source license obligations.

 Providing guidance compatible with company policy and business objectives to achieve compliance with license obligations for the open source components used.